 Larry Greiner (1933) is Professor Emeritus of Management and Organization at the University of Southern California (United States).

-Larry Greiner is especially famous for his development of a strategic growth model for organizations.
+He is especially famous for his development of the Greiner Growth Model for organizations.

 This model has five phases of organizational development that are accompanied by growing pains and resistance.